cjus/js-project-template/README.md

 }
 ```

-The token shown above is your personal access token from github (the one shown above is fake!).
+The token shown above should be your own personal access token from github.
 You can create your own token here: https://github.com/settings/tokens/new

 After you edit your .bash_profile you can reload it in your shell using:

 ```